momesh/momesh.github.io/content/faq.md

 ### <a name="volunteer"></a>How can I volunteer?
 What if I don't know anything about networking?

 If you are a DIY-er, take a peek at [DIY installs](/diy).

+## Getting Connected to the mesh

+### <a name="covered"></a>How can I tell if I’m in the coverage zone for MOMesh?

+Line-of-sight to a MOMesh hub, or nearby node, is required to join the mesh.
+See whether you can use binoculars to see a nearby hub - if yes, theres a great chance you can be connected!

+We will have a public coverage map online soon!

+### <a name="typicalinstall"></a>What is involved in a typical installation?

+For a volunteer-led install, MOMesh will send a team of volunteers to your building to conduct a site survey.
+If we can connect to an existing node from your rooftop or property, we will install all the necessary hardware to get you connected to the Mesh.

+Typically, installs can be completed in an afternoon, but in certain cases they can take longer.
+We also invite you to participate in the install so that you can learn about how your new Internet connection works.

+Most installations proceed in the following order:

+- Survey the apartment and rooftop
+- Decide where ethernet cable should enter the dwelling
+- Test signal strength to confirm connection is possible
+- Install mounting hardware and align router
+- Run cable into dwelling
+- Set up indoor WiFi router
+- Speed test
+- Clean up

+In case of bad weather conditions, we will notify you that the install has been canceled and will invite you to make a new appointment.

+### <a name="hardwaresetup"></a>What will the hardware setup look like?

+This greatly depends on what hubs you have line-of-sight visibility to, and what types of radios the hub has.
+A node will have 1-3 rooftop outdoor wifi routers, mounted on a J pipe or similar mast, with an unobstructed view of the hub you intend to connect to.

+The rooftop routers are powered by a power injector, sending power over the ethernet cable up to your roof.

+You can take a closer look at the [wireless equipment](/equipment) we use to build the network.